 Hello.
 My name is Marcy and I’m a homeschool curriculum junkie.

 I love homeschool curriculum.
-That’s probably why I love being on the Schoolhouse Review Crew so much.
-Someone is always tossing a science or history curriculum, or the latest math game or spelling program my way.
-And I love it.
-I love opening up that box (or file).
-And when I receive something that works well for Ben, it’s a blessing.
+That’s probably why I loved being on the Schoolhouse Review Crew so much.
+Someone was always tossing a science or history curriculum, or the latest math game or spelling program my way.
+And I lovedit.
+I loved opening up that box (or file).
+And when I received something that worked well for Ben, it was a blessing.

 When Ben was first born, we hadn’t really considered homeschooling, but I began teaching him very early on.
 I talked and read to him constantly, pointing out pictures and telling him everything that was going on around us.
 He was bright, verbal, and soaked it all in.
 He knew his colors by 16 months (at least all of the colors in a pack of M&Ms), his shapes, including the trapezoid, by 18 months, and all of his letters months before his 2nd birthday.
 By the age of two, he was speaking in complete (understandable) sentences and had memorized all the names of the Thomas the Tank engine trains by their faces, thanks to the Thomas PC game (his first introduction to computers).
 By age three, his vocabulary was shockingly advanced, as were his computer skills.

 I distinctly remember the very first thing I ever bought that would be considered homeschool curriculum — the LeapFrog: Letter Factory DVD.